andy-guttridge/tails-up/README.md

 - Placeholder content used during development generated using [Cat Ipsum Generator](https://fungenerators.com/lorem-ipsum/cat/) (not used in final version)

-- The first person style of the cat descriptions in the Available Cats section was inspired by the website of [Margaret Green Animal Rescue](https://www.margaretgreenanimalrescue.org.uk/)
+- The first person style of the cat descriptions in the 'Available Cats' section was inspired by the website [Margaret Green Animal Rescue](https://www.margaretgreenanimalrescue.org.uk/) website

 ### Media